Climb Tent Peak and Trek to Annapurna Sanctuary

 Nepal, Climbing, 17 days - from £1,995 (land only) - from €2,695 (land only) - from $3,495 (land only)

 A superb 'alpine' peak in the heart of the Annapurna Sanctuary

 Tent Peak or 'Tharpu Chuli', often overlooked by trekking companies, is a classic trekking peak offering continually interesting climbing and close-up views of the famous peaks of the Annapurna Sanctuary.

-- Alpine climbing in the heart of the Annapurnas
+- A fortnight`s `alpine` climbing holiday in the heart of Annapurna

 For some fantastic ideas to extend your holiday in Nepal, from riding elephants in Chitwan to tours in Bhutan or Tibet - check out extensions

 This climbing holiday treks the classic route of the Annapurna Sanctuary and then ascends Tent Peak also known as 'Tharpu Chuli' (5633m).
 During the trek to the Annapurna Sanctuary we mostly follow good trails, providing straightforward walking conditions.
 Crossing the glacier to our base camp and the ascent to high camp involves more difficult terrain, including loose scree and steep grass slopes.
 However, as this trip is primarily aimed at mountaineers, the difficulty of the trekking itself will not be a major consideration.
 It should be noted that trekking at altitudes of up to and over 5000 metres is of itself demanding.